 Team: Jiwon Jun (HP), Tico Ballagas (HP), Matěj Karásek (TU Delft), Rick Ruijsink (TU Delft)

 Photo credit: Flapper DronesThe Flapper Drones are bio-inspired flying robots invented by TU Delft Aerospace Engineering team in the Netherlands.
-It flies by flapping their wings like birds and insects, and it is being developed for entertainment purposes.
-We collaborated with the team to apply HP’s Jet Fusion 3D-printing technology for making the robots more expressive and robust.
+It has four wings like a dragonfly, and it can fly by flapping the wings 12 times per second.
+We collaborated with the TU Delft team to apply HP’s Jet Fusion 3D-printing technology to make the robot more expressive and robust.

 The main challenge in designing and printing the shells was to balance aesthetics and functionality.
 The total weight of the shells had to be lighter than 10g, and a 3D-printed anchoring mechanism needed to be incorporated for installation.

 Snap-fit clips with a living hinge anchoring mechanism were applied to the shells to make them be easily installed and removed from the robot body.
 The shells were printed in PA12 on MJF 5200 series printer, and the robots equipped with the shells successfully made flights.

 [Robots in Action]